 Following are some of the examples of current liabilities:

-- Accounts Payable: Accounts payable are the short term obligation that are unpaid on the given date and are to be paid within a year.
+- Accounts Payable: Accounts payable are the short-term obligation that is unpaid on the given date and are to be paid within a year.
 Basically accounts payable includes creditors of the company from whom the company has purchased goods & services on credit and the amount is yet to be paid.

 - Bank Overdrafts: Bank overdrafts are the facility that the bank gives to its customers where the customers are allowed to overdraw amount more than the amount that is available in their bank account balance.

 - Short Term Debts: Short term debts are the amount of debt that has to be repaid by the company within one year period.
-For example, a company has taken loan from bank and other institutions that are repayable within a year.
+For example, a company has taken loans from banks and other institutions that are repayable within a year.

 - Accrued Expenses: Accrued expenses are the expenses that are unpaid but have already been incurred.
 As these liabilities are also payable within a year so they are also current liabilities.
 For example rent payable, salaries payable, etc.

 - Unearned Revenues: Unearned revenues are the advances received from the customers to whom the goods & services are yet to be supplied.
-The example of unearned revenue is one company pays $50 as advance while giving the order for goods to the supplier but the goods is to be delivered after 1 month.
-Therefore, till the day of actual delivery of goods $50 will be reported as unearned revenue.
+An example of unearned revenue is one company pays $50 as advance while giving the order for goods to the supplier but the goods are to be delivered after 1 month.
+Therefore, till the day of actual delivery of goods, $50 will be reported as unearned revenue.

 2. Non-Current Liabilities

 Following are some of the examples of non-current liabilities:

 - Long Term Borrowings: Long term borrowings can be referred to as the funds that are raised by the company for meeting its capital expenditure.
 Along with this, these funds are also used in order to implement some strategic decisions in the company for improving its operational functions.
 These funds are borrowed for a period greater than 1 year so, these are shown as non-current liabilities in the balance sheet of the company.